robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 Binding using a mobile browser
 """""""""""""""""""""""""""""""

 CIRRENT™ Cloud ID offers a simplified mobile experience to speed up device provisioning in certain use cases – the factory floor, for example.
-To start the process of binding devices using a mobile device, simply navigate to the CIRRENT™ Cloud ID section in the CIRRENT™ Cloud.
+To start the process of binding devices using a mobile device, simply navigate to the **CIRRENT™ Cloud ID** section in the Infineon OSTS Console.
 This will automatically display the following prompt:

 .. image:: ../img/pdn-3.png
     :align: center